Alun-Price/ektask/readme.md

 `ddev launch admin`

+Run in watch mode

+`npm run watch:css`

+Build the css

+`npm run build:css`

 We'll' be using Tailwind and here's the config so far.
-We could maybe do with reducing the colour options and finessing it a bit to take on the regularly used typography in the project

 **Tailwind.config.js**